jojonas/jojonas.github.io/content/posts/wireshark-vpn/index.md

 title = "Analyzing Encapsulation with Custom Wireshark Dissectors"
 +++

-In the [previous post](/blog/python-vpn/), I presented a ~crappy~ simple VPN service in Python.
+In the [previous post](/blog/python-vpn/), I presented a ~crappy~ simple VPN service implemented in Python.
 In this post I'll show how to modify the packet sniffer [Wireshark](https://www.wireshark.org/) to support the VPN.
 The post is again intended as a template, this time for the creation of Wireshark dissectors, with a focus on tunneling protocols.

 <!--more-->